Smoke-Roasted Rack of Lamb with Garlic Rosemary Rub

 Remove the lamb from the grill and let it rest for about 2 minutes before slicing.
 Slice the racks into chops and serve on a pre-heated platter.

-Try this recipe with sides of Roasted Cauliflower.
+Try this recipe with sides of Grill-roasted Cauliflower.